seacgroup/GalleryDivision.js/README.md

 GalleryDivision.js
 ==================

+* Sorry folks, this currently only works in Google chrome.
+I will make it cross browser compatible when I have a little time, probably within the next week. *

 Gallery Division Demonstration

 That's right folks, this is a demonstration of Gallery Division using combined erasure and slashing.
 100% html5, css3 and javascript.